MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 ![Hash subject lines](../images/wpa/tutorials/hash-subject-lines.png)

 If your Workplace Analytics admin has chosen to hash subject lines by setting the **Hash subject lines** option to **Yes**, the subject lines of meetings that are shown in query results become unintelligible.

-This also makes subject lines unusable for business-process analysis.
+This option also makes subject lines unusable for business-process analysis.

-Therefore, when this hash setting is in effect, if you select **New business process** in the procedure to [Create a new business process](#create-a-new-business-process), you’ll see a warning stating that business-process analysis is unavailable.
-To enable business-process analysis, contact your Workplace Analytics admin and ask them to set the **Hash subject lines** option to **No**.
+So, when this hash setting is in effect, if you select **New business process** in the procedure to [Create a new business process](#create-a-new-business-process), you’ll see a warning stating that business-process analysis is unavailable.
+To re-enable it, contact your Workplace Analytics admin and ask them to set the **Hash subject lines** option to **No**.

 ### Exclude terms from subject lines

 For data-privacy reasons, you might want to exclude particular meetings from analysis.
-You can do this by adding words that occur in those meetings' subject lines to the **Exclude terms from subject lines** list in the **Privacy settings** of Workplace Analytics.
+You do this by adding words that occur in those meetings' subject lines to the **Exclude terms from subject lines** list in the **Privacy settings** of Workplace Analytics:

 ![Exclude terms from subject lines](../images/wpa/tutorials/exclude-terms-5.png)

 (For more information, see [Exclude content from subject lines](../use/privacy-settings.md#exclude-terms-from-subject-lines).)
 Adding words to this list affects business-process analysis as follows:

 #### Create a business process

+The effects of excluding terms from subject lines differ depending on whether you exclude them before or after you define the business process.

- * **A word is excluded before you create the process** &ndash; An admin excludes a particular word (say, "budget") before you create your business process.
+ * **Exclude the word first** &ndash; An admin excludes a particular word (say, "budget") before you create your business process.
 In this case, the word does not appear in the list of phrases that you can select in the [Add meeting filters](#add-meeting-filters) steps.
-You can still create a business process but you cannot use that word &ndash; in this case, "budget."
+You can still create a business process but you cannot use that word &ndash; in this case, "budget" &ndash; because it is unavailable.

-* **You create the process before they exclude the word** &ndash; You create a business processes that uses a particular word, namely "budget."
+* **Create the process first** &ndash; You create a business processes that uses a particular word, say, "budget."
 Then, an admin excludes "budget" from subject lines.
-This has no effect on your business process.
+This has _no effect_ on your business process.
 The business process still includes the word "budget" and you can use the business process as normal in query filters.

 #### Use a business process in a query